 Even more exciting is that we have an array of special organic meat value packs available, including a BBQ pack.
 Consequently, it is now even more affordable and easy to stock up on this certified organic, delicious and healthy protein.
-As always, orders will need to be placed by 4pm each Monday but now you need not worry about picking it up, as it will appear on your doorstep with the rest of the your order on a Thursday.
+As always, orders will need to be placed by 12 noon each Monday but now you need not worry about picking it up, as it will appear on your doorstep with the rest of the your order on your deliver day.
 Too easy, right?

 Our meat is still sourced from Cherry Tree Organics and we thought we would revisit the story behind this family owned business so that you can appreciate the effort that has gone into making their organic meat the best choice for your family.